jazz-community/jazz-plugin-base-service/README.md

 * When introducing breaking changes, make sure to create a new major version and a corresponding branch
 * Use the tycho-versions-plugin to keep version numbers consistent `mvn org.eclipse.tycho:tycho-versions-plugin:set-version "-DnewVersion=1.0.0-SNAPSHOT"`
+* After changing version with the tycho-versions-plugin, make sure to change the MANIFEST.mf file in the test project to match the current release
 * Generate (`mvn javadoc:javadoc`) and release javadoc in the `/docs` folder.

 ## Contributing